 When you’re pregnant, the last thing you want to be is sick.
-Swine flu, as most people call it, is something you really want to look out for.
+Swine flu, as most people call it, is something you want to look out for.
 Your doctor or nurse may call it pH1N1.
-That’s the strain of flu making most people sick in the winter of 2013-2014.
-You can take steps to prevent it, and lessen its impact on you both.
+You can take steps to prevent it and lessen its impact on you both.

-Aim to get a shot as soon as it is offered in your area.
-But even if it’s later in the season, you should still get one.
-It's considered safe to get any time during your pregnancy.
-Pregnant women shouldn't take the nasal spray vaccine.
+Aim to get a shot as soon as it’s offered in your area.
+But even if you don’t get around to it until later in the season, you should still get one.
+It's safe to get any time during your pregnancy.
+Pregnant women should not get the nasal spray vaccine.

-Like all the flu strains, the pH1N1 flu can be spread through the air -- by coughs or sneezes -- or on surfaces, like someone's hand after the person sneezes into it.
+Like all the flu strains, pH1N1 can be spread through the air -- by coughs or sneezes.
+It can linger on surfaces, like someone's hand, after the person sneezes into it.
 Protect yourself and your baby the same way you do against all infections.

 Know the Symptoms

 Swine flu symptoms are like those of other flu strains:

 You may also throw up or have diarrhea.

 If you think you may have the flu, or you have been in contact with someone who has it, call your doctor as soon as possible.
 She’ll decide if you should take one of these antiviral drugs:

 Osteltamivir is the preferred drug for pregnant women.
 It’s shown to be the safest and to offer the most benefits.

 You can take these drugs anytime during your pregnancy.
 If you care for or live with someone who has the flu, your doctor may also advise you to take an antiviral drug up to 2 weeks after your baby is born.